Taliban: Women can study in gender-segregated universities

 The world has been watching closely to see to what extent the Taliban might act differently from their first time in power, in the late 1990s.
 During that era, girls and women were denied an education, and were excluded from public life.

 The Taliban have suggested they have changed, including in their attitudes toward women.
-However, they have used violence in recent days against women protesters demanding equal rights.
+However, women have been banned from sports and the Taliban have used violence in recent days against women protesters demanding equal rights.

 Haqqani said the Taliban did not want to turn the clock back 20 years.
 “We will start building on what exists today,” he said.

-However, female university students will face restrictions under the Taliban, including a compulsory dress code.
+However, female university students will face restrictions, including a compulsory dress code.
 Haqqani said hijabs will be mandatory but did not specify if this meant compulsory headscarves or also compulsory face coverings.

 Gender segregation will also be enforced, he said.
 “We will not allow boys and girls to study together,” he said.
 “We will not allow co-education.”

+Haqqani said the subjects being taught would also be reviewed.
+While he did not elaborate, he said he wanted graduates of Afghanistan’s universities to be competitive with university graduates in the region and the rest of the world.

-Haqqani said the subjects being taught in universities would also be reviewed but did not elaborate.
-The Taliban, who subscribe to a harsh interpretation of Islam, have banned music and art during their previous time in power.
+The Taliban, who subscribe to a strict interpretation of Islam, banned music and art during their previous time in power.
+This time around television has remained and news channels still show women presenters, but the Taliban messaging has been erratic.

+In an interview on Afghanistan’s popular TOLO News, Taliban spokesman Syed Zekrullah Hashmi said women should give birth and raise children and while the Taliban have not ruled out eventual participation of women in government the spokesman said “it’s not necessary that women be in the Cabinet.”

+The Taliban seized power on Aug.
+15, the day they overran the capital of Kabul after capturing outlying provinces in a rapid military campaign.
+They initially promised inclusiveness and a general amnesty for their former opponents, but many Afghans remain deeply fearful of the new rulers.
+Taliban police officials have beaten Afghan journalists, violently dispersed women’s protests and formed an all-male government despite saying initially they would invite broader representation.